influxdata/telegraf/plugins/outputs/yandex_cloud_monitoring/README.md

   ## Yandex.Cloud monitoring API endpoint.
 Normally should not be changed
   # endpoint_url = "https://monitoring.api.cloud.yandex.net/monitoring/v2/data/write"

   ## All user metrics should be sent with "custom" service specified.
+Normally should not be changed
   # service = "custom"
 ```